huggingface/blog/time-series-transformers.md

 1. `*_static`: static features which will  gets copied (repeated)  in the `time` dimension
     1. `feat_static_cat` gets passed through embedding layer to get something like `(64, 1, 4)` and this is repeated for the `time` steps and concatenated into the dynamic feature tensors
 1. `past_values` is of dimension (`batch_size`, `time`) where time dimension = `context length` + additional time steps (for lags)  e.g.  we have `61 - 24 = 37` additional time steps.
 We don't care about sequence length increasing here, we just add the lags.
 The model will then make the lag features (to move lags to the feature dimension).
 This will then shrink back to the context length within the model (before feeding to the encoder).
-See `create_network_inputs`
+See [`create_network_inputs`](https://github.com/huggingface/transformers/blob/main/src/transformers/models/time_series_transformer/modeling_time_series_transformer.py#L1477) function in the implementation.

 ### Decoder Inputs